textX/textX/examples/pyFlies/README.md

 Now, you can use some `dot` viewer to view meta-model and model diagrams.
 Alternativelly, you can convert `dot` files to some other graphical format as stated above.
 See `png` files from this folder.

+In `experiment.py` is the same thing done from code.
+To run it do:

+    $ python experiment.py